 On a bright summer’s day, the meadows and hedgerows are busy with insect life; from butterflies dancing over the wildflowers and grasshoppers in the meadows, to moths, bugs, beetles and dragonflies.
 A summer amble along the pathways and trails will also reward you with the sight of colourful and some quite rare wildflowers, including orchids and corky-fruited water-dropwort dotted around the reserve.
 The reserve provides excellent foraging and flight lines for bats like noctules.
 The scrub and hedgerows bursting with the songs of birds like lesser whitethroat and grasshopper warbler.

-Go for a short walk through the shady woodland or follow one of the longer tails across the top of the meadows and then make your way back to the Conservation Centre for a hot or cold drink before heading home.
+Go for a short walk through the shady woodland or follow one of the longer tails across the top of the meadows.

 From the B3159 (Dorchester Road), turn into Lorton Lane and continue to the end of the lane, approximately half a mile, where you will reach the Conservation Centre & carpark.

 Cycle path access from Dorchester, Weymouth or Upwey Station with cycle racks available at the centre.

 The map below shows the entrance to Lorton Lane from the B3159 (Dorchester Road), Lorton Meadows Conservation Centre and car park (please be aware of pedestrians and cyclists on Lorton Lane).
 The cycle path from Dorchester to Weymouth alongside the A354 joins Lorton Lane at the bridge over the A road.
 There are pedestrian access points: along Lorton Lane, from Littlemoor (Louviers Road) and the Park & Ride - find out more about this here.